The premier event of the Saint Louis Section

-Please help the St Louis Section–ACS identify the most deserving candidates for this prestigious award: nominate a colleague.
+Please help the Saint Louis Section–ACS identify the most deserving candidates for this prestigious award: nominate a colleague.
 Nominations are accepted at any time; those received by April 30 are considered for the award presented the following October.
 Non-winning nominees are automatically considered candidates for three years unless withdrawn by the nominator or the candidate.
-The nominator may update the nomination with new information before April 30.
+The nominator may update the carried-forward nomination with new information before April 30.

 Nomination packets should be submitted as a single pdf file, with these items in this order to facilitate review by the Award jury: